-While we are closed to the public, library staff will present storytime on our >Facebook page.
+Until Black Hawk County’s COVID Response Level is Low, library staff will present storytime on our >Facebook page.
 Storytime will be a LIVE event and no video will be shared afterward in order for us to stay within free use copyright parameters.

 ||Baby Storytime, 0-5 years|

 *Ages listed are for intended audience.
 Children of other ages may attend with appropriate supervision.

 We will be presenting special STEAM Storytimes geared toward Preschool-aged children the second week of every month:

 Did you miss storytime?
 Click on any of the links below to learn about some of our past Preschool & Toddler Storytimes.
 You can see what we read, rhymed, and sang.
 We also provide some helpful literacy tips to try at home.

 - Sep.
 1 & 5: Farm Animals | >Ms. Katie’s Storytime Room